 The Portland was built as a flag ship and may fulfill that roll for my cruiser squadron.

 The Last of the treaty Cruisers is also the oldest class the Northampton.
-The USS Huston mentioned earlier was of this class and sunk at the Java sea, the Northampton her self escorted the big carriers until detached for Ethe Battle of Tassafaronga
+The USS Huston mentioned earlier was of this class and sunk at the Java sea, the Northampton her self escorted the big carriers until detached for Ethe Battle of Tassafaronga.

 I personally will think of this ship as the semi-fictional USS Northampton from Herman Wouk's War and Remembrance with Robert Mitchum in command as Captain "Pug" Henry.